 Projects for Peace is a global program that encourages students to develop innovative, community-centered, and scalable responses to the world’s most pressing issues.
-Every year, Projects for Peace awards 125 or more student leaders $10,000 grants each to implement a project anywhere in the world over summer break.
+Every year, Projects for Peace awards 125 or more student leaders from over 100 campuses $10,000 grants each to implement a project anywhere in the world over summer break.
 Projects for Peace was created in 2007 through the generosity of Kathryn W. Davis, and is now hosted at Middlebury College.
 View the Projects for Peace headquarters website here: https://www.middlebury.edu/projects-for-peace.

 Projects